jacob-8/polylingual.dev/Roadmap.md

 # Roadmap

 ## TODO
-- flesh out how to how to make progression actionable with a click (especially add and remove files or rename)
+- make progression actionable with a click (especially add and remove files or rename)
   - auto focus on file in first step (unless it's adding a file)
 - update error page
 - fork retypewriter and start from 00 so first step is 01
 - lesson 2
 - improve :zh: parsing to allow for sentence beginning markdown marks
 - adjust prose styles
+- favicon
+- add 1 e2e test
 - add true i18n
 - allow deleting files that end in an empty step
   - scan last step of stepfiles to see which files to remove from app_finish and add remove buttons where appropriate